-"Representing students on health and wellbeing issues and ensuring there's enough support available when it is needed.
-Defining personal feature: "Small and Scottish!"
-Favourite thing about LUU: "There's always a million and one things going on!"
-Hometown: Glasgow The Exec sit on Union Council; a 32 strong ultraimportant decision making/campaigning/really quite attractive committee.
+Suzy Tobias: Welfare Officer "Representing students on health and wellbeing issues and ensuring Defining personal feature: "Small and Scottish!"
+Favourite thing about LUU: "There's always a million and one things going on!" important decision making/campaigning/really quite attractive committee.
 They debate and agree (or disagree) on union policy.
-They also keep their beady eyes on the Exec's doings...
-Union Councillors 2008 to 2009...aka the LUII Council Speaker - Harry Aslam Just to clarify - this doesn't mean Harry is the only one who speaks...he just has to stop other people from speaking too much.
+They also keep their beady eyes on the Exec's doings ..
+Union Councillors 2008 to 2009...aka the LUU luvvies Council Speaker - Harry Aslam one who speaks...he just has to stop other people from speaking too much.
 General Student Representatives We have eight "General Student Reps"; these guys 'generally' represent the 32,000 odd students at Leeds.
 That's just over 4,000 students each.
 Pips.
-Two first year Student Reps These positions are vacant, awaiting two fun loving Freshers to step up and take on the delights of democracy...call 0113 3801 460 or email c.hartley@luu.leeds.ac.uk to make enquiries.
-LUU has 15 Assemblies - Assembly chairs make up the rest of Union Council.
-Like assembling?
+Two first year Student Reps These positions are vacant, awaiting two fun loving democracy...call 0113 3801 460 or email c.hartley@luu.leeds.ac.uk to make enquiries.
+LUU has 15 Assemblies - Assembly chairs make up Like assembling?
 Love the Union.
 We have fifteen Assemblies that meet to discuss important things with important people in an important manner.
-It's all very important.
-Assemblies include Women's, Disabled Students, International, Ethical & Environmental and many, many more...tickle your I bet they do.
-Call 0113 3801 461 or email unicej@leeds.ac.uk now and get info on the wheres, whens and what the hells.
-Even if none of this high-minded political spiel appeals, we still have plenty of political and campaigning groups for you to get involved in...LUU hack is the new black.
-For more info, go to luu.online or contact the Activities Resource Centre: telephone 0113 3801 413 or email uniarc@leeds.ac.uk
+It's Disabled Students, International, Ethical & Environmental and many, many more...tickle your I bet they do.
+Call 0113 3801 461 or email unicej@leeds.ac.uk now and get info on the wheres, Even if none of this high-minded political spiel appeals, we still have plenty of political and campaigning groups for you to get involved in...LUU For more info, go to luu.online or contact the 413 or email uniarc@leeds.ac.uk OLD NEWS The "Ginger Conman" strikes:

-OLD NEWS

-SEPTEMBER

-The "Ginger Conman" strikes:

-Former Leeds Student Homes boss Rory Aitkens, also known as the "Ginger Conman" was the focus of a campaign led by Leeds Student.
-Aitkens initially owed his former tenants a reported £125,000 in unreturned deposits.
-The year ended with a large number of students descending upon Aitkens' place of work for one last protest.
+Conman" was the focus of a campaign led by deposits. descending upon Aitkens' place of work for one last protest.

-NOVEMBER Goodbye Bodington:
+Goodbye Bodington:

 LS revealed that Bodington Hall was to be closed and sold.
-The sale of the land, which was speculated to have made the university millions, was met with displeasure from students who felt it would be disappointing to lose the notorious halls.
-At a referendum held later in the year the Union agreed to lobby the University into reviewing its decision.
+The sale of the land, which was speculated to have made the university students who felt it would be disappointing to lose the notorious halls.
+At a referendum held later in the year the Union agreed to lobby reviewing its decision.